OpenEvalProject/evals/manuscripts/elife-54208/v1/manuscript.md

 **Figure 4.:** (A) Table summarizing mGsi and Nb33 recruitment efficacies to KOR and MOR upon different agonists.
 Intrinsic activities (‘I.A.’, maximal response) for both probes and each agonist are given (average ± SEM).
 DynA serves as reference for KOR, DAMGO as reference for MOR. mGsi/Nb33 = ratios of intrinsic activities.
 (B) Plot of intrinsic activities (maximal responses) of mGsi recruitment as function of Nb33 recruitment for all KOR and MOR agonists.
 The diagonal (dotted) line indicates the theoretical trajectory for probe recruitment without bias.
 MS = morphine, ET = etorphine, MP = mitragynine pseudoindoxyl.
 (C) Summary of the effects of DynA vs. etorphine on KOR-proximal protein recruitment.
 The chemically distinct agonists differentially promote recruitment of protein probes mGsi (interaction 1) and Nb33 (interaction 2), revealing biased recruitment of cytoplasmic proteins by opioid receptors.

-## Relevance to agonist-selective recruitment of GRK2
+### Relevance to agonist-selective recruitment of GRK2

 While we found the engineered proteins useful as orthogonal probes to unambiguously assess receptor-proximal recruitment in living cells, their disconnection from endogenous cellular machineries and pathways means that they are not directly related to function.
 Accordingly, we next asked if agonist-selective protein recruitment applies to a physiologically relevant GPCR-interacting protein.
 We focused on GRK2 because this kinase is known to be important for generating agonist-selective patterns of multi-site phosphorylation in the MOR cytoplasmic tail, which convey biased effects downstream from the receptor by distinguishing engagement of beta-arrestins and regulating receptor entry into the endocytic network (Just et al., 2013; Lau et al., 2011).
 We were also intrigued by GRK2 because it is recruited by activated GPCRs through multiple interactions, including with the activated GPCR and with beta-gamma subunits that are exposed on the inner membrane leaflet following activation of the G protein heterotrimer (DebBurman et al., 1995; Lodowski et al., 2003; Figure 5A).

 ![Figure 5.](https://cdn.elifesciences.org/articles/54208/elife-54208-fig5-v1.jpg)

 **Figure 5.:** (A) Schematic depicting two modes of GRK2 recruitment from the cytosol to the plasma membrane upon KOR activation: one involves interaction with G beta-gamma subunits exposed upon G protein activation and another with the activated receptor itself.
 (B) GRK2 intensity during TIR-FM time-lapse series of a HEK293 cell, co-expressing GRK2-EGFP and KOR, adding increasing concentrations of DynA.
 5 s between frames is shown.
 Intensity is normalized between 0 (no agonist) and 1 (10 μM DynA).
 (C) GRK2 intensity for cells transfected as in (B) but adding increasing concentrations of etorphine (ET), followed by 10 μM DynA as reference.
 Imaging and normalization as in (B).
 (D) Concentration-dependent recruitment of GRK2 to the plasma membrane upon DynA or ET addition, measured by TIR-FM.
 Normalization of intensity values is shown (range [0–1]) with DynA as reference.
 Regression curve with Hill slope of 1 is shown for DynA, no fit for ET.
 DynA n = 6, ET n = 7, average ± SEM.
 (E) Intensity of GRK2 during the TIR-FM time-lapse series of a HEK293 cell, expressing GRK2-EGFP and FLAG-KOR (not shown).
 Medium was exchanged to ET (100 nM) and then to DynA (1 μM) by bath application.
 5 s between frames is shown.
 F0 is the average fluorescence intensity before agonist. n = 4, average ± SEM.
 (F) GRK2 intensity time course as in (E), but cells express FLAG-KOR-TPD instead of wild-type. n = 4, average ± SEM.
 (G) Intensity of GRK2-C-tail during the TIR-FM time-lapse series of a HEK293 cell, expressing GRK2-C-tail-EGFP and FLAG-KOR, imaged and treated as in (E). n = 5, average ± SEM.
-(H) GRK2 intensity time course as in (E), but cells were pre-treated with pertussis toxin (PTX, 100 ng/ml). n = 3, average ± SEM.Figure 5—source data 1.Figure 5D).Figure 5—source data 2.Figure 5E–H).
+(H) GRK2 intensity time course as in (E), but cells were pre-treated with pertussis toxin (PTX, 100 ng/ml). n = 3, average ± SEM.

 We began by examining a functional GFP-fusion of GRK2 using the same TIR-FM imaging assay used to monitor orthogonal probe recruitment.
 We focused on comparing the effects of ET relative to DynA on KOR because these agonist-receptor pairs appeared to differ most dramatically based on the orthogonal biosensor recruitment assay (Figure 4).
 DynA promoted rapid, concentration-dependent recruitment of GRK2 to the plasma membrane (Figure 5B) while ET, despite being highly potent, produced a degree of GRK2 recruitment clearly lower than that produced by DynA (Figure 5C and D).
 This difference was not a secondary effect of receptor phosphorylation because ET also produced less maximal GRK2 recruitment than DynA using the phosphorylation-defective mutant KOR-TPD in place of KOR (Figure 5E and F).